 You are here

-Steven has held numerious leadership roles at EERE during his tenure.
-He served as Deputy Assistant Secretary for Operations and Strategic Innovation, overseeing cross-cutting programs, budget and daily operations, and leading strategic initiatives to improve operations.
+In addition to his role as DAS for Transportation, he is also currently serving as Acting Deputy Assistant Secretary for Renewable Power, a role that he has filled previously.
+In this role, he directs EERE's research and development activities in geothermal, solar, wind, and water technologies.
+Steven has held numerous leadership roles during his tenure in EERE, including overseeing EERE's energy system integration efforts as Deputy Assistant Secretary for Operations and Strategic Innovation.
+He managed cross-cutting programs, budget and daily operations, and led strategic initiatives to improve operations.
 In this position, he also had responsibility over the Golden Field Office in Golden, Colorado.

 This experience built upon his other senior-level positions including Principal Deputy Assistant Secretary and Acting Assistant Secretary where he led EERE through the Presidential transitions in 2009 and 2017.
 In these roles he managed a broad technology portfolio to accelerate development and deployment of energy efficiency and renewable energy technologies.